 Why are we in Syria?
 Protracted conflict has led to destroyed infrastructure, lost education, vulnerability to natural disasters and disease, and mass displacement.
 Since 2013, Concern’s programmes in Syria have been helping those affected by this crisis, as well as addressing the needs of new emergencies.
 This includes responding to cholera outbreaks, flooding, and the devastating February 2023 earthquake.
-We also support Syrian refugee communities in Iraq, Lebanon, and Türkiye.
+We also support Syrian refugee communities in Iraq and Lebanon.

 Syria is both the world’s largest refugee and internal displacement crisis